openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `sendNotification(emailAddress, message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
 - `sendBroadcastNotification(message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`

 The additional parameter for these variants have the following meaning:

 - `title`: The title of the notification.
 Defaults to "openHAB" inside the Android and iOS apps.
+- `referenceId`: A user supplied id to both replace existing messages, and later remove messages with this id.
 - `onClickAction`: The action to be performed when the user clicks on the notification.
 Specified using the [action syntax](#action-syntax).
 - `mediaAttachmentUrl`: The URL of the media attachment to be displayed with the notification.
 This URL must be reachable by the push notification client.
 - `actionButton1`: The action to be performed when the user clicks on the first action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).